DaSenf1860/writeFromPowerAppsToFabric/README.md

 Whenever you click the button, a new record is inserted in the table using the text in the TextInput for the "feedback" field and the current timestamp for "timestamp".

 To verify you can check the Fabric Warehouse.
 If it doesn´t work you might want to look at the Flow monitoring to debug your SQL-Statement.

 ![VerificationWarehouse.png](media/VerificationWarehouse.png)

-### Approach 2: Writing to Dataverse first and then using a Dataflow Gen 2 to transfer data from Dataverse to Fabric
+### Approach 2: Writing to Dataverse first, then using a Dataflow Gen 2 to transfer data from Dataverse to Fabric

 This approach is using a data connection to a table in Dataverse.
 Therefore create a new table in the tables section in Power Apps.